standyro/pizzabulous/README.md

 - Only some basic unit tests, no acceptance or integration tests
 - Yelp API calls not cached, so slow performance as reviews results increase
 - Available via HTML and JSON
-- Deployed using Zappa to AWS Lambda for cheap (https://github.com/Miserlou/Zappa)
+- Deployed using Zappa to AWS Lambda

 ## Requirements